thespartacus29/DualUniverse-OreMonitor/README.md

 ## Script setup
 In the lua editor enter the code for each script that matches the programming board. i.e programming board 1 under tick enter the code in T1 script and programing board 2 enter the code for T2 script etc

+## Script Quick Setup
+For each Tier script there is a quick setup file.
+The code in these files can be copied and to use simply right-click on a programming board > Advanced > Paste Lua configuration from clipboard.
+This will automatically name the slots, add filters and code.
+However, keep in mind you will still need to make the linkages and ensure each slot is linked to the correct container.